OISF/suricata/doc/userguide/rules/tls-keywords.rst

 tls.random
 ----------

-Matches on the 32 bytes of the TLS random field.
+Matches on the 32 bytes of the TLS random field from the client hello or server hello records.

 Example::